The Perfect Three Days in Tokyo Itinerary

 If you have an anime or manga fanatic traveling with you during your three days in Tokyo itinerary, Akihabara is definitely worth a stop.

 What is known as the anime capital of Japan is home to shops selling electronics, games, CD’s and DVD’s, and anime goods.
-It’s also home to a variety of Tokyo’s famous maid cafe’s.
+It’s also home to a variety of Tokyo’s famous maid cafe’s (on my list of WEIRDEST things to do in Tokyo).

 If your Japan travel posse is not into electronics, J-Pop, or manga and anime however, Akihabara can be skipped to save time during three days in Tokyo.